-Whether your passion is early childhood, tertiary teaching, or adult education, our programmes will help put you on the path to a meaningful career, with a recognised qualification and real-world experience.
+Whether your passion is early childhood, primary, secondary or tertiary teaching, or adult education, our programmes will help put you on the path to a meaningful career, with a recognised qualification and real-world experience.

 Educators are at the heart of building confident children and strong, positive communities.
 Now more than ever, the world needs dedicated educators who enjoy helping people of all ages develop to their full potential.